regen-network/cosmos-modules/incubator/group/README.md

 ## Group Account

 A group account is an account associated with a group and a decision policy.
+Group accounts are abstracted from groups because a single group may have multiple decision policies for different types of actions.
+Managing group membership separately from decision policies results in the least overhead and keeps membership consistent across different policies.
+The pattern that is recommended is to have a single master group account for a given group, and then to create separate group accounts with different decision policies and delegate the desired permissions to from the master account to those "sub-accounts" using the `msg_authorization` module.

 ## Decision Policy